hdmamin/jabberwocky/README.md

 ├── gui          # GUI scripts.
 The main script should be run from the project root directory.
 └── lib          # Python package.
 Code can be imported in analysis notebooks, py scripts, etc.
 ```

+The `docker` and `setup` dirs contain remnants from previous attempts to package the app.
+While I ultimately decided to go with a simpler approach, I left them in the repo so I have the option of picking up where I left off if I decide to work on a new version.